Tax Filing Information

 - AARP Foundation Tax-Aide, an AARP Foundation program, helps low- to moderate-income taxpayers have more discretionary income for everyday essentials, such as food and housing, by assisting with tax services and ensuring they receive applicable tax credits and deductions.
 The program is available free to taxpayers with low and moderate income, with special attention to those 60 and older.
 Appointments are limited to those who earn less than $60,000.
 Complex issues such as net business loss, depreciation, rental income, and other extraordinary items may be out-of-scope, so please mention your issues when you call.
 An appointment is REQUIRED.
 Call the Acton Area AARP Tax-Aide line at 978-760-9146 for more information and to make an appointment.

 Other AARP Tax-Aide sites: AARP Foundation Tax-Aide Locator (available late January/early February to April 15)

 - IRS Volunteer Income Tax Assistance (VITA) and the Tax Counseling for the Elderly (TCE) programs

-- IRS.gov Exempt Organizations Select Check: Information about tax-exempt organizations, including those eligible to receive tax-deductible charitable contributions.
+- IRS Tax Exempt Organization Search: Information about tax-exempt organizations, including those eligible to receive tax-deductible charitable contributions.